cookiengineer/pacman-backup/README.md

 **Step 2**:

-On the machine without internet connection, connect the LAN cable (so that the server running at `192.168.0.10` is reachable).
+On the machine without internet connection, connect the LAN cable and verify that the server (the machine with internet connection) is reachable via its IP.
+If in doubt, use `ping`.

 Use `pacman-backup download 192.168.0.10` to download the packages to pacman's package cache.